-The hip flexors function in three way: flexing the hip joint, flexing the trunk and stabilizing
+The hip flexors function in three ways: flexing the hip joint, flexing the trunk and stabilizing the pelvis.

 Extended periods of sitting causes the hip flexors to tighten which can lead to poor posture and lower back pain.

-The iliopsoas is the most commonly tight hip flexor and is composed of two muscles, the psoas and iliacus as they share the same insertion
+The iliopsoas is the most commonly tight hip flexor and is composed of two muscles, the psoas major and iliacus as they share the same insertion point.

 The psoas has an origin on the vertebral bodies of the lumbar spine and the iliacus which has an origin on the iliac fossa (See figure 1).